Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 Since the function only allows `index`, `k` and `n`, the function sometimes uses several external variables which can not be defined inside the function, e.g. the data points for the annotation.
-These variables should be imported into the `AnnotationFunction` class so that the function can correctly find these variables.
+These variables should be imported into the `AnnotationFunction` class by `var_import` so that the function can correctly find these variables.

 One important feature for `AnnotationFunction` class is it can be subsetable, which is the base for splitting.
 To allow subsetting of the object, users need to define the rule for the imported